25 of the best cold call openers that really work

 Best practices for cold call openings and beyond

-Once you’ve nailed your cold call opening line, your job is to keep the conversation coming!
+Once you’ve landed on your best cold call opening line, your job is to keep the conversation coming!

 Here are some more general cold call best practices to bear in mind: